 Dink jy ek is vokken mal? – Do you think I’m gullible?

-. . . this test is remembered for a famous tackle by Bourgarel on a charging Frik du Preez.
-If I remember correctly Frik was charging all cylinders firing down the touchline; on his way to what look like certain try.
-Bourgarel, however, had other plans the French wing came from the side fly tackling Frik; dumping him unceremoniously over the touchline to the disgust of the crowd, who even came-up with a chant for Bourgarel as a consequence.
+Apparently: . . . this test is remembered for a famous tackle by Bourgarel on a charging Frik du Preez.
+If I remember correctly Frik was charging all cylinders firing down the touchline; on his way to what look like a certain try.
+Bourgarel, however, had other plans the French wing came from the side, fly-tackling Frik; dumping him unceremoniously over the touchline to the disgust of the crowd, who even came-up with a chant for Bourgarel as a consequence.
 I won’t repeat the chant here but it rhymed with his name.

 ONE fing we must NOT do, we were told, also in no uncertain terms, when we got to the small house on the wrong side of Senekal, is wake his wife.
 Lemme tell you carefully, you must not, no marrer whut you do, wake my wahf, you hear?

-Des, I urge, we should go, this is going to take forever.
-But it’s like Des told us: WE can go, but HE’s not leaving his lifelong mate.
+Des, I urge, we should go, this is going to take forever, I’m tallying you.
+But it’s like Des told us: WE can go, but HE’s not leaving his lifelong mate; his china.

-It’s midnight in June in Senekal, Vrystaat.
+It’s midnight in midwinter in Senekal, Vrystaat.
 It’s not hot.
-Eventually a fire gets going – sort of – and the icy red lump piece of deceased wife sits on it, refusing to melt.
+Eventually a fire gets going – sort of – and the icy red lumpy piece of deceased wife sits on it, refusing to melt.
+Its like ice vs small fire and ice is winning.
 An alternative hazy recollection is the oven was turned on and the lump placed in there.
 Exact facts are in dispute among us hostages decades later.
+Maybe Stockholm Syndrome?

-Meantime, Jack Nicholson has found some dop and we have to drink, and luckily this puts him to sleep and mellows the Glutz so we’re able to persuade him to make a bolt for it, hitting the Senekal dirt roads till we find the tar to Harrismith.
-Stervis has a better hazy recollection of the Wildman pulling out a gun and taking potshots at us as the getaway car spins madly down the driveway.
+Meantime, Jack Nicholson has found some dop and we have to drink, and luckily this puts him to sleep and mellows the Glutz, who loves him less sleeping than awake; so we’re able to persuade him to make a bolt for it, hitting the Senekal dirt roads till we find the tar to Harrismith.
+Stervis has a hazy recollection of the Wildman pulling out a gun, Clint Oosthuizen-style, and taking potshots at us as the getaway car spins madly down the driveway, slewing sideways and throwing up stones which put Rambo off his aim.
 Luckily the resulting dust plume obscures us from view and saves our lives.
+I like Stervis’ version.

 To this day I can experience that weird, out-of-body sensation of “WTF are we DOING here?
 Am I in a bad movie or in a bad dream?!